What Are Betting Units in Sports Betting?

 What does it mean when a bettor says they’re +50 units for the season?

-When a bettor says they’re “+50 units for the season,” it means that they have earned a profit of 50 times the value of their unit size over the course of the season.
+When a bettor says they’re “+50 units for the season,” it means that they have earned a profit of 50 times the value of their unit size throughout the season.

 As unit betting is typically expressed as a percentage of your overall bankroll, if your bankroll is $1,000 and you decide to use a unit size of $20 (i.e., 2% of your bankroll), then you would have 50 units available for betting purposes.

-If you were to earn a profit of $1,000 over the course of the season (i.e., 50 x $20 units), then you could accurately say that you are “+50 units for the season.”
+If you were to earn a profit of $1,000 throughout the season (i.e., 50 x $20 units), then you could accurately say that you are “+50 units for the season.”
 This indicates that you have successfully used your betting strategy to earn a consistent profit over time.

 Some helpful tips for unit betting